 Latest Top Stories

-Charleston’s 11th annual Dr. Martin Luther King Jr. Day parade and memorial program are scheduled for Monday.
+Charleston’s 12th annual Martin Luther King Jr. Day parade and memorial program will be held Monday.

-The events, which coincide with the national observance of the civil rights leader’s birth, are sponsored by a local committee.
+The events, which coincide with the national observance of the civil rights leader’s birth, are sponsored each year by a local committee.

 After 27 people filed to seek local elected office within the first five days of the two-month-long qualifying period a week ago, only two more added their names to the roster of political hopefuls this week and one person withdrew her name from consideration.